-Red Flag STOP racing, return safely to the pits, the course is closed Green Flag Course is open Yellow Flag Designates caution on the course due to debris, obstruction, boat w/Blue Stripe stalled on course White Flag Designates last lap, last 60 seconds before start Checkered Flag Designates finish of the race
+Red Flag STOP racing, return safely to the pits, the course is closed Green Flag Course is open Yellow Flag w/Blue Stripe Designates caution on the course due to debris, obstruction, boat stalled on course White Flag Designates last lap, last 60 seconds before start Checkered Flag Designates finish of the race

 - a.
-During the course of a heat of racing, should a driver enter the water for any reason, he/she shall have 10 seconds from the time of entrance to give the "Okay" or "All Right" signal to the referee on the judge's stand.
+During a heat of racing, should a driver enter the water for any reason an automatic red flag will be displayed, and the race will be stopped.
+He/she shall have 10 seconds from the time of entrance to give the "Okay" or "All Right" signal to the referee on the judge's stand.
 The Okay or All Right signal shall be defined as the procedure when a driver in the water clasps one of the wrists with the other hand over the head.
 After the driver has given the Okay signal, and then feels the signal was in error, the driver is to wave one (1) arm in the air as a distress signal for immediate attention and the referee will order the red flag be waved.
 Should the driver give any other signal (or none at all) other than the Okay signal as defined herein, the heat will be red flagged upon order of the referee.
 Should the referee not be able to see the driver in the water for any reason, the heat of racing is to be red flagged.
 If for any reason the referee believes a driver is injured, or an unsafe situation exist or may exist during a heat of racing, the referee may red flag the heat at his/her discretion.
 Drivers not honoring the red flag during an emergency situation are disqualified for the day. - b.
-Racing will be stopped immediately if a KPro or capsule boat capsizes. - 17.
+Capsules: In event of a red flag during racing the race will be stopped immediately.
+All drivers on the racecourse must stop immediately. - 17.
 STARTING PROCEDURES: A clock or modified lemans start are acceptable starting methods.
 The starting clock, posted at the start/finish line established by the referee, which is clearly visible to all contestants when approaching the start line will be used for all clock starts.
 The clock shall indicate by seconds the elapse time of the last minute before the start.